Work in the UK

-You can apply for a Tier 2 (Sportsperson) Visa if:
+You can apply for an International Sportsperson Visa if:

 To apply you must score a total of 70 points under the Points-Based System.
 You must obtain 50 points from a Certificate of Sponsorship and endorsement from your sport’s governing body.
 The remaining 20 points is from satisfying the English Language ability and for having an appropriate salary.

-Alternatively, if your intention is to work as a sportsperson for a period of less than 12 months, you may be eligible under the Tier 5 (Temporary workers – creative and sporting) Visa category.
+Alternatively, if your intention is to work as a sportsperson for a period of less than 12 months, you may be eligible under the Temporary Worker – Creative Worker Visa category.